-Researchers highlight risks for children in terms of abuse and neglect during pandemic
+Risks for abuse and neglect for children during pandemic raised

 As well as the economic and health issues arising from the COVID-19 pandemic globally, the potential danger to vulnerable children who may be at higher risk of abuse and neglect has been noted by a team of researchers involved with the American Professional Society on the Abuse of Children (APSAC).

 With families facing an unprecedented period of crisis, decision makers have a duty to help all children, but especially those already vulnerable, to survive the pandemic, at every stage.
 Failing to do so, APSAC said, will lead to negative consequences across the board.

 An alert in relation to the issue was prepared by two University Of Connecticut (UConn) specialists in child neglect issues, Megan Feely, Assistant Professor of Social Work, and Kerri Raissian, Associate Professor of Public Policy, and their collaborators, Lindsey Bullinger, Assistant Professor of Public Policy at Georgia Tech, and Will Schneider, Assistant Professor of Social Work at the University of Illinois at Urbana-Champaign.
 All are Doris Duke Fellows for the Promotion of Child Well-Being.

 Sudden unemployment due to shutdowns in many sectors and industries, coupled with education setting closures and limited access to essential services has resulted in global downturns which have impacted on families.

 Children in low-income families are especially vulnerable to these changes, the research team said, as parents may now not be working and are unpaid, awaiting unemployment benefits, or may be in essential jobs such as food service or health care at a time when typical childcare arrangements are hard or even impossible to arrange.